dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

      - 15.3, 11.5, 12.1
      - 3

+You can see that each set of three submission of the problem using the same embedding have minor variations in the ground-state ratios.
+However, the variation across minor-embeddings of the same problem can be significant.
+Consequently, for some applications it can be beneficial to run the minor-embedding multiple times and select the best embedding.

 .. [#]

+  The code below can take minutes to run.
+Uncommenting the print statements lets you view the execution's progress.

   >>> from dimod.generators import ran_r
   >>> from dwave.system import DWaveSampler, EmbeddingComposite, FixedEmbeddingComposite